01 of 03

 Your guide for blocking the needlepoint is the paper template you made of the original size of the unworked canvas.
-If you did not make a template, but know what the finished measurements should be, then you can use these for stretching the warped canvas.
-Here are the simple steps you should take:
+If you did not make a template, but know what the finished measurements should be, then you can use these for stretching the warped canvas:

 - After wetting and tugging the canvas, pin the corners of the canvas to the blocking board.

-- Pull and stretch the sides of the canvas and pin to the board along the grid lines using them as your guide to... square the canvas.
-WARNING: Do not simply "stretch" the needlepoint!
-Re-shape it by using stretching in some areas, and by easing the "give" in other areas.
-Otherwise, the canvas may not stay in its proper shape.
+- Pull and stretch the sides of the canvas and pin to the board along the grid lines using them as your guide to square the canvas.

 - Allow the canvas to dry for several days before removing the T-pins.

-For simple blocking where you worked your project with Basketweave tent needlepoint stitches, pin the stitched design face-up on your blocking board.
-However, if you plan to apply stiffener or sizing to further strengthen the finished needlepoint, place it face down on the blocking board, and apply the sizing to the back of the piece after the blocked canvas has dried.
+For simple blocking where you worked your project with basketweave tent needlepoint stitches, pin the stitched design face-up on your blocking board.
+If you plan to apply stiffener or sizing to further strengthen the finished needlepoint, place it face down on the blocking board, and apply the sizing to the back of the piece after the blocked canvas has dried.
 Keep the needlepoint pinned to the blocking board until the sizing or stiffener dries as well.